 Even when not in use, appliances still draw some power if they’re plugged in.
 Unplugging them not only saves on energy costs, but also helps avoid the risk of an electrical fire due to a faulty switch, power surge, or a rodent chewing a wire.

-Many devices today, such as Ring Doorbell Cameras, connect right to your smartphone or tablet, letting you keep an eye on your home with ease while your away.
+Many devices today, such as Ring Doorbell Cameras, connect right to your smartphone or tablet, letting you keep an eye on your home with ease while you are away.
 Contact your local home security experts to learn more about keeping your home safe.

 Make sure your smoke and carbon monoxide detectors have good batteries/power connections and are working properly.
 If they’re not connected to a constantly monitored system, have a neighbor or loved one check in while you’re away.